 Originally called “Holidays around the World”, the last festival in the calendar year at Disney’s Epcot has been called the “Epcot International Festival of the Holidays” since 2016 but for 2020 it is known as the “Taste of Epcot International Festival of the Holidays” presented by AdventHealth.

-Like all Epcot festivals, basic admission is included with a standard admission ticket and includes food, merchandise and entertainment in the shape of the festive Candlelight Processional where celebrity narrators tell the story of Christmas accompanied by a mass choir.
+Like all Epcot festivals, basic admission is included with a standard admission ticket and includes food, merchandise and entertainment.
+Unfortunately the festive Candlelight Processional where celebrity narrators tell the story of Christmas accompanied by a mass choir is cancelled in 2020.